 After a careful review of the record in this cause, we conclude that the evidence was sufficient to support the Appellant's conviction for second degree murder beyond a reasonable doubt.
 The loss of the audio evidence while in the State's possession did not deprive the Appellant of a fundamentally fair trial.
 We further find that there was no error in not charging the jury with aggravated assault and assault, as they are not lesser included offenses of first degree murder.
 In all other respects, the jury instructions were appropriate and justified by the evidence.
 Although one enhancement factor was misapplied, another unconsidered enhancement factor was justified by the facts.
+Tennessee's sentencing structure is not affected by Blakely.
 Thus, the conviction and sentence are affirmed.